 - Multi-Family Supportive Housing

 - Other Financing Programs

 Other Financing Programs

-In addition to the Low Income Housing Tax Credit (LIHTC) and Special Needs Housing Programs, New Hampshire Housing utilizes additional multi-family financing programs that can be used together to make affordable housing possible.
+In addition to the Low Income Housing Tax Credit (LIHTC) and Special Needs Housing Programs, New Hampshire Housing utilizes additional multi-family financing programs that can be to make affordable housing possible.